tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 id x = x
 ```

-The type of this function is of course:
+The type of this function is polymorphic:

 ```haskell
 id :: a -> a
 ```

-where `a` is not a type *per se*, but rather a *type variable*.
+Here, `a` is not a type *per se*, but rather a *type variable*.
 We need a way
 to reference type variables by name as well.

 This also means that custom data types can be polymorphic, and have variables of their